HauteSolutions/RE3DFixUp/README.md

   [Config]
   TempFolder="C:\Temp\RE3dFixup"

-  Normally, RE3DFixup uses the standard Windows User Temp Folder architecture for its work, but if you want to preseve the before/after contents of your XPS files then this is a simple way to do that.
-(Note that if the "XPSInput" or "XPSOutput" subfolders exist, their contents will be completely replaced!!)
+  Normally, RE3DFixup uses the standard Windows User Temp Folder architecture for its work (and cleans up afterwards), but if you want to preseve the before/after contents of your XPS files then this is a simple way to do that.
+(Note that if the "XPSInput" or
+  "XPSOutput" subfolders exist, their contents will be completely replaced!!)

   If you want to manually adjust/test/tweak the contents of your XPSOutput folder, just remember all you need to do is zip up the contents of that folder and rename the resulting zip file to *.XPS.
 You can confirm the integrity of your updates by using the